AmbireTech/adex-protocol/README.md

 * Allows off-chain negotiations: advertisers can bid for impressions in real time;
 * All data other than payments information is kept off-chain.

 Each campaign has a duration, normally in the range of 2-12 weeks.
-An OUTPACE channel should have 2-3 times as long of a duration, in order to allow extra time for publishers to withdraw their revenue.
+An OUTPACE channel should have 2-3 times as long of a duration, in order to allow extra time for direct publishers to withdraw their revenue.

 ### Closing a campaign